FrzMtrsprt/QtUnblockNeteaseMusic/README.md

 ├─ QtUnblockNeteaseMusic.exe
 └─ unblockneteasemusic.exe
 ```
 3. Run `QtUnblockNeteaseMusic.exe` and set the necessary arguments
+(using 127.0.0.1 and a custom port other than 8080 is recommended for personal use)
-4. Set the proxy in the Netease Cloud Music client accordingly (default to 127.0.0.1:11111) & enjoy!
+5. Set the proxy in the Netease Cloud Music client accordingly & enjoy!

 ## Build
 - Set up the Qt development environment (Qt 6.3.1)